chidauri/metro-management/README.md

-# metro-management
+# Metro-Management
-Metro Management web app designed for reducing the risk of spread of COVID-19
+Metro Management web application designed for reducing the risk of spread of COVID-19.